 Opportunist theft can happen anywhere.
 However, the most likely places are in busy areas such as markets, bus and train stations, on transport, border crossings and at ATMs.
 Be extra vigilant with your belongings when in these areas.

 If you do have to put it down (and only do so if you are confident it will be safe), keep an eye on it, especially when you sit down at restaurants, cafes, bars and Internet cafes.
 Ideally, keep it on your lap or loop your bag strap through the table or chair leg as well as through your leg to prevent someone from grabbing it.

-You still need to keep an eye on it though, as thieves could easily cut through the strap and swipe it.Remember to take a padlock with you
+While trying to keep your stuff safe, you should also prepare for the worst.
 Take two copies of documents such as your passport, insurance policy and flight tickets.
 Keep one copy with you in a separate place to the original and leave a copy with someone at home.
 It is also sensible to scan your documents and email them to yourself; that way you can always access them easily.

 If you do have items stolen, remember to report it to the police immediately or at the very least as soon as you can.
 This is important, as you will need to have a police report if you wish to make a claim on your travel insurance.

 Browse over 200 trips and 50 locations from the comfort of your own home!
 Send me a FREE brochure!